This reading is also available in PDF.

 This change certainly makes it easier to read

-to update.
-If we decide to compute brightness differently, such as
+In addition, it's easier to update.
+If we decide to compute brightness

 Now, we can simply write

-But getting to this version took a lot of extra work.
-We had to write (and document!) two procedures that we may never use again.
+But that's a lot of extra work.
+It's inconvenient to have to write (and document!) two procedures that we're just going to use just this once.

-evaluated with the help of the local name bindings.
-The binding
+expressions, to be evaluated with the help of the local name bindings.
+The

-list takes the form of a parentheses enclosing zero or more
+binding list is a pair of structural parentheses enclosing zero or more

 That precise definition may have been a bit confusing, so